microsoft/pxt/docs/blog/microbit/2023-release.md

 ## Music Category Clean-up

 You may notice some slight changes to the Music category blocks.
-We’ve done some work to clean-up and standardize these API’s to all use the “Play” terminology with a play mode property (until done, in background or looping).
+We’ve done some work to clean-up and standardize these API’s to all use the "Play" terminology with a play mode property (until done, in background or looping).

 <MusicBlocks.gif>

-We also added a “Sound is Playing” block to help distinguish between sounds coming from the micro:bit and the environment.
+We also added a "Sound is Playing" block to help distinguish between sounds coming from the micro:bit and the environment.

 <SoundisPlaying.png>

 Thank you to everyone who has logged bugs, translated and suggested new features throughout the year!
-Any new bugs you find in this release, please log them in GitHub: https://github.com/Microsoft/pxt-microbit/issues
+Any new bugs you find in this release, please log them in [GitHub](https://github.com/Microsoft/pxt-microbit/issues).

-Any other comments, suggestions, and feedback, please participate in the micro:bit community on Slack: https://tech.microbit.org/get-involved/where-to-find or the MakeCode Forum https://forum.makecode.com.
-And please let us know what you think of this year’s updates on Twitter @MSMakeCode.
+Any other comments, suggestions, and feedback, please participate in the micro:bit community on [Slack](https://tech.microbit.org/get-involved/where-to-find) or the [MakeCode Forum](https://forum.makecode.com).
+And please let us know what you think of this year’s updates on Twitter [@MSMakeCode](https://twitter.com/MSMakeCode).

 Happy Making and Coding!